You’re the proud owner of a PS5, you lucky thing. And now you want some couch co-op games to play with friends. Hopefully we can help.

 If you’re new to the Overcooked! series, you’re in for a treat.
 A manic, crazy treat, but a treat all the same.
 Playable with up to four players, you’re all working together in a kitchen, trying to fulfil as many orders as possible.
 Sounds simple enough, right?
 Well, it would be, if your kitchen wasn’t split into two across a main road.
 Or built on the top of an erupting volcano.
 Or on the back of a sinking ship.
 You get the picture.
 Succeeding at Overcooked! means working together quickly and effectively, and navigating all kinds of crazy obstacles.

-Overcooked!
-All You Can Eat is a lot of fun, and that’s why it’s one of the best couch co-op games on PS5.
-It also might cause arguments to break out between you and your friends… but that’s all part of the experience.
+If you thrive under pressure, Overcooked!
+All You Can Eat is an absolute blast to play with friends, and that’s why it’s one of the best couch co-op games on PS5.
+It also might cause arguments to break out… but that’s all part of the experience.

 8. The Dark Pictures Anthology: House of Ashes